Our Behaviour

 Teachers said that they wanted to reward and praise students who attended school, were punctual to lessons, always displayed a good attitude to learning, were always equipped and participated fully in every lesson.

 ‘Gold Standard Behaviour’ rewards all of these things.
 Students who are on time with the right equipment and an excellent attitude earn more points than a student who is sometimes late, doesn’t complete homework regularly or has a poorer attitude.
-The points earned from all lessons are calculated and students are presented with the medal they deserve.
-The best reward is Gold and students get a medal.
-However students can also get a silver or bronze certificate, unless they do not do well enough and become a trialist or, in the worst cases DNQ (Did not qualify).
+The points earned from all lessons are calculated and students are presented with the certificate they deserve.
+The best reward is Gold and students get a medal and certificate 3 times per year if they meet this standard.

 Similarly, where students do not meet expectations they lose points.
-For example, a 10 minute detention means they lose 2 points and a 30 minute detention means they lose 5 points.
-Sanctions such as having to work in a different classroom or with a senior member of staff are associated with larger points deductions.
+For example, an L3 detention means they lose 3 points and an L4 detention means they lose 5 points.
+If a student is suspended there is a deduction of 50 points per day.